-According to the official record books, Garfield claims a Guinness World Record for Most High Fives Given By A Mascot In One Minute.
+According to the official record books, Garfield claimed a Guinness World Record for Most High Fives Given By A Mascot In One Minute.

-The total he achieved was a whopping 194 high fives.
+The total he achieved was a whopping 194 high fives in 2018.

 According to the lore of the comic strip, Odie was originally owned by Jon's roommate, Lyman, before Jon decided to adopt the canine.